RMITLibrary/easy_cite/markdown/rmitharvard.md

 ###### start-subtype-item

-### Webpage document (PDF)
+### Webpage document (PDF or other file type)

 ###### start-subtype-content

-Do NOT use for government reports (they tend to report on a matter), organisational reports (e.g. annual reports, research conducted by the organisation and presented in a report), Australian Bureau of Statistics (ABS) reports or company/industry/market reports.
-To reference these reports, please see the relevant sections in EasyCite.
+Do **not** use for these resource types: government reports, organisational reports (e.g. annual reports, research conducted by the organisation and presented in a report), Australian Bureau of Statistics (ABS) reports, or company, industry or market reports.
+To reference these resource types, please see the <a href="https://www.lib.rmit.edu.au/easy-cite/?styleguide=styleguide-1#stn-9">**Reports and data sets**</a> section.

-Use only for PDF documents NOT within any of the above categories.
+**Use only** for a webpage's document (PDF or other file type) that is **not** any of the above resource types.

 The author may be a person/people, an organisation or a government department.